Mohitgupta943/ESP-GAME/README.md

 To run this project simply download/clone the Project folder from the repo.

-After satisfying all imports and dependencies to run this projetc:
+**After satisfying all imports and dependencies to run this project:**

 (1)  Download the 'project folder'.No need to add or delete any file or folder.